Looking for alternatives to Animoto?

 Instead, you need to duplicate an existing block and edit it, or add a generic block and customize it to match the look and feel of the rest of your video.

-No matter which plan you have, you can choose from 1000+ different scenes in coordinated collections, including live action, animated, and claymation.
+No matter which plan you have, you can choose from hundreds of ready-made animations, 1000 different templates, and 1.8+ million stock images and video footage including live-action, animated, and claymation.

-You can customize our scenes and templates with your own images, video, and logo, or choose from our selection of free stock footage.
-Premium account users can also choose from our library of more than 85,000 stock footage clips.
+You can customize our templates with your own images, video, and logo, or choose from our selection of free stock footage.

-Both free and paid users can choose from around a dozen different fonts, and can customize the colors with either a premade color palette or with custom colors of their choice.
+Both free and paid users can choose from hundreds of different fonts, and can customize the colors with either a premade color palette or with custom colors of their choice.

-For a shorter, punchier video, you can change the timing of some scenes, and you can upload your own audio track or choose a track from our free music library.
+For a shorter, punchier video, you can easily trim animations and video footage, and you can upload your own audio track or choose a track from our free music library.

 Animoto’s customization options can be a bit more limited depending on which plan you opt for.
 The Personal plan offers just three standard fonts, while Business and Professional plans get 40+ professional fonts.